RichardoC/kube-audit-rest/README.md

 If you are running kube-audit-rest within the kubernetes cluster it is auditing you also require
 * a deployment of kube-audit-rest running
 * a service targeting the kube-audit-rest pods

+## Image variants

+kube-audit-rest images come in many flavors, each designed for a specific use case.

+These are all available for linux/amd64 and linux/arm64

+### Available container tags

+While the tags below exist, it is recommended to pin to the digest of the container image you wish to use, these can be found on <https://github.com/RichardoC/kube-audit-rest/pkgs/container/kube-audit-rest/>

+#### <version>-distroless

+This is the preferred image for production usage, it only contains the required kube-audit-rest binary, and nothing else.

+This means it has the minimum size (~ 14 MB) and number of container layers which decreases image pull time.

+Since it doesn't contain an OS, or any other packages this will contain the minimum possible (reported) vulnerabilities.

+#### <version>-alpine

+This is the preferred image for development usage, it contains the required kube-audit-rest binary, and uses a default alpine image containing a shell.

+This is larger, but since it contains a shell and other useful utilities it's the best one for experimenting with kube-audit-rest and diagnosing issues.

+#### <commit>-distroless

+Generated container images will be pushed for every commit, so you can experiment with new functionality or bug fixes while waiting for an official release to be genenerated.
+Otherwise this is the same as `<version>-distroless`

+#### <commit>-alpine

+Generated container images will be pushed for every commit, so you can experiment with new functionality or bug fixes while waiting for an official release to be genenerated.
+Otherwise this is the same as `<version>-alpine`

+#### latest

+This points to the latest `<commit>-distroless` image and is only recommended for demo purposes.
+Use versioned images for stable usage.

 ### Binary options